renevds/allsource-partials/README.md

 # Allsource component repo

-Contains bit.dev components used troughout the Allsource projects.
+Contains bit.dev components used throughout the Allsource frontend nodes.

 ### File structure

-All UI components are in main/ui
+Under `main`:
 - `partials` contains all shared react components like buttons
 - `style` contains components that are shared css files
+- `config` contains shared configs like axios configs

+`global` contains the react bit config

+### Local development
+- `bit link --target ../PATH/TO/PROJECT` replaces node modules in target with sim links to components here
+- `bit watch` automatically compiles your components so you get live updates in your target project

 ### Usefull commands